gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gremlin.md

 gaffer.elements.hasstepfilterstage=PRE_AGGREGATION
 ```

-A full breakdown of of the available properties is as follows:
+A full breakdown of the available properties is as follows:

 !!! note
     Many of these are for standalone GafferPop Graphs so may be ignored if using